BitPhinix/slate-yjs-example/README.md

 # Usage

+## Setup

+Clone this repository and run `npm install` as usual.

+## Execution

-Open 2 terminal and execute the following commands:
+Open two terminals and execute the following commands:

 ### Terminal 1 (Server)